 Child protective services (CPS) casework practice can encompass a variety of interventions.
 Effective casework practice allows child protection staff to work together with families to identify strengths, needs, goals, and desired outcomes.
 Often, the goals focus on enhancing caregiver protective capacity, which can help maximize children's safety and minimize their risk of harm.
+The resources below provide best practices to connect and engage with families while effectively addressing the challenges presented.

 - Safety planning

-- Case planning & management
+- Case planning and management services

 - In-home services